joseroubert08/botpress-subscription/README.md

 Your bot can offer many categories of subscriptions, for example:
 > `NEWSLETTER`, `ALERTS`, `DAILY_REMINDERS_9AM`, `DAILY_REMINDERS_6PM`

-Your user can subscribe and unsubscribe to one or many of these subscriptions.
+Your users can subscribe and unsubscribe to one or many of these subscriptions.

 ### Custom keywords to Subscribe and Unsubscribe to subscriptions